Level 1 Course (2017 Update):

 - Skid Avoidance, theory and practical

-- Cornering Skills including supervised laps of the circuit with individual coaching, aimed at improving road driving.
+- Cornering Skills including supervised laps of the circuit "as if it was a road" with individual coaching, aimed at improving road driving.

 - Group review of Defensive Driving Principles and the Road Code